SSH Vs. SSL – The Technical Differences Explained

 SSL works on public key infrastructure (PKI).
 PKI is a framework that involves Certificate Authorities (CAs), which issue a digital certificate that establishes trust between two parties.
 But it’s not the case when considering the SSH protocol.
 SSH protocol does not use digital certificates; instead, it requires private and public keys, commonly known as SSH keys, to establish a secure connection.

-Other notable dissimilarities between these two protocols come into light when you notice the functionality each protocol provides.
-SSH protocol allows you to log in securely to another computer (remote machine) by creating a secure tunnel.
-This secure tunnel is created once the authentication of the user is successful.
+This secure tunnel is created once the user’s authentication is successful.
 The main functionality of SSL protocol is to encrypt data in transmission between a client (browser) and a server, and it does not require any authentication from the user.

 The Key Differences of SSH and SSL